Last Updated on March 2, 2021 by Shaun Snapp

 Why should companies accept this dynamic?
-The most important dynamic in application development today is microservices, which use specialized databases, rather than one “Swiss Army Knife” database as proposed by SAP, Oracle, IBM, and Microsoft.
-Appleby is pushing HANA as the basis for a new application infrastructure, when in fact, HANA is a monolithic database.
+Today’s most important dynamic in application development is microservices, which use specialized databases, rather than one “Swiss Army Knife” database as proposed by SAP, Oracle, IBM, and Microsoft.
+Appleby is pushing HANA as the basis for new application infrastructure when HANA is a monolithic database.

 HANA does make significant dislocations in the applications that work on top of it.
 But the problem is that it pays off very little even if the application were re-coded to work specifically with HANA.